Now Enrolling for the 2024-25 School Year click here

 Generally, these tests can last three to four hours, depending on the subject and grade level, but timing can be flexible if a student needs more time to test.

-What are Keystone Exams?
+What Are Keystone Exams?

 Keystone Exams are similar to the PSSAs and are given to high school students after they have completed select courses, typically in the spring.
-There are biology, literature and algebra Keystone Exams.
-They include subject content from history, geometry, chemistry, composition, biology, algebra and more.
+There are biology, literature, and algebra Keystone Exams.
+They include subject content from history, geometry, chemistry, composition, biology, algebra, and more.

 How to Prepare for PSSAs and Keystones